barryclark/jekyll-now/_includes/bio.md

-I'm a Senior in [Mechanical Engineering](http://mechanical.illinois.edu/) at the [University of Illinois at Urbana-Champaign](http://illinois.edu/).
-This past year, I studied Sustainability Engineering and Computational Fluid Dynamics at [KTH Royal Institute of Technology](https://www.kth.se/) in Stockholm, [Sweden](http://sweden.jbuckland.com).
+I'm a senior in [Mechanical Engineering](http://mechanical.illinois.edu/) at the [University of Illinois at Urbana-Champaign](http://illinois.edu/), with a focus in Computational Mechanics and Numerical Methods.
+This past year, I studied Sustainability Engineering and Technology at [KTH Royal Institute of Technology](https://www.kth.se/) in Stockholm, [Sweden](http://sweden.jbuckland.com).

 In the past, I've seen employment as: